 Staying connected while traveling has become so much easier over the years.
-In addition to nationwide coverage, many cell phone carriers in the United States these days include coverage across North America in their service plans.
+In addition to nationwide coverage, many cell phone carriers in the United States include coverage across North America in their service plans.

 That means you can travel to Mexico and Canada using your plan at no additional cost.

 While you’re still in the planning phase of your trip to Mexico, check to see if your service provider offers this great perk.
 Make sure to read the terms of service to ensure that you understand how to use your international service in Mexico.

 If it is part of your current plan, you’re all set — share this post with someone who actually needs it!